The Bankrate promise

 You’ll need either a good or excellent credit score (between 670 and 850) to qualify.

 The bottom line

-There is no clear-cut winner between the Discover it Balance Transfer and Cash Back Credit Cards.
+There is no clear-cut winner between the Discover it® Balance Transfer and Discover it® Cash Back.
 Instead, the better choice for you will depend on how you plan to use your card.

-If you want to pay off your existing credit card debt with a balance transfer, the Discover it Balance Transfer will suit you best.
-But if you need to make a big purchase and pay it off over time, the Discover it Cash Back is a better choice.
+If you want to pay off your existing credit card debt with a balance transfer, the Discover it® Balance Transfer is likely to suit you best.
+But if you need to make a big purchase and pay it off over time, the Discover it® Cash Back may be a better choice.